In this article:

 Overview

 A Direct Indexing portfolio gives you more control over your investments and can help you save on taxes.
-Instead of using an ETF to track a market index, we invest your money into a subset of individual stocks that make up the index.
+Instead of using an ETF to track a market index, your money is invested into a subset of individual stocks that make up the index.
 You can open a Direct Indexing portfolio that follows either the Canadian or the US stock index.

 This strategy allows for tax-loss harvesting, which automatically sells stocks that have lost value to offset any capital gains.
 We call the extra after-tax return you get from this strategy "tax alpha."
 Our technology automates your portfolio, so you don't have to worry about the day-to-day work.
 Investing the funds added to a Direct Indexing account takes 1-3 business days.